Sergio5714/sergio5714/README.md

+# 👋 Hi, I’m Sergei
-I’m Sergei, a hardware maker and open-source enthusiast.
+Hardware maker and open-source enthusiast.

 🔬 This GitHub is reserved for my open-source contributions, hobby projects, and experiments.